xtremeonecoder/heating-support-system/README.md

 ### Custom Formalities:
 Custom formalities at sea-port can both negatively as well as positively impact on shipment time and cost as well as the interest of choosing the port for shipment.
 For example, if the formalities are more strict and lengthy, such as - *Document Receiving -> Cargo Examination -> Classification -> Taxation -> Release / Withdraw*, then importers and exporters may not choose the port for their business.

-## Project Design:
+## Technology Used:
-The diagram below shows an abstract network model view of the application.
+A simple and comprehensive web application for seaport recommendation.
 Some third party tools are used to develop the application, those are as follows:

 1) PHP, a powerful server side scripting language for internet programming
 2) Zend Framework, a PHP framework for developing the core application.